British people: Media and music

 "British musical tradition is essentially vocal", dominated by the music of England and Germanic culture, most greatly influenced by hymns and Anglican church music.
 However, the specific, traditional music of Wales and music of Scotland is distinct, and of the Celtic musical tradition.
 In the United Kingdom, more people attend live music performances than football matches.
 British rock was born in the mid-20th century out of the influence of rock and roll and rhythm and blues from the United States.
 Major early exports were the Beatles, the Rolling Stones, the Who and the Kinks.
 Together with other bands from the United Kingdom, these constituted the British Invasion, a popularisation of British pop and rock music in the United States.
 Into the 1970s heavy metal, new wave, and 2 tone.
 Britpop is a subgenre of alternative rock that emerged from the British independent music scene of the early 1990s and was characterised by bands reviving British guitar pop music of the 1960s and 1970s.
 Leading exponents of Britpop were Blur, Oasis and Pulp.
 Also popularised in the United Kingdom during the 1990s were several domestically produced varieties of electronic dance music; acid house, UK hard house, jungle, UK garage which in turn have influenced grime and British hip hop in the 2000s.
+The 2020s saw the rise of the UK underground rap scene, which was heavily inspired by American internet rap genres such as cloud rap and jerk.
 The BRIT Awards are the British Phonographic Industry's annual awards for both international and British popular music.